Oklahoma tribes, gaming company announce new sports-themed betting app

 Matchups could involve quarterbacks or running backs in football, or individual basketball or baseball players, as examples.

-It will be licensed by tribes, which will also be able to customize and market the app how they wish.
+It will be licensed by tribes, which will also be able to customize and market the app as they wish.

 "We want it to be theirs," Spicer said.